top of page

 Mountains to Sea Conservation Trust

-I'm the NISHRP Northland Catchment Coordinator for Hokianga & Doubtless Bay.
-I joined Whitebait Connection in 2022.
-Growing up on a farm in Maromaku, Northland, I completed a Bachelor of Science in Biodiversity Management.
-I then gained four years of experience in Freshwater Ecology with Northland Regional Council.
-I love being part of the Whitebait team, whether developing restoration plans, educating community groups, or sharing Northland’s aquatic biodiversity with tamariki.
+Alexandria is the NĪSHRP Northland Catchment Coordinator for Hokianga and Doubtless Bay.
+She grew up on a farm in Maromaku in Northland.
+Alex has a Bachelor of Science in Biodiversity Management and has four years of experience in Freshwater Ecology with Northland Regional Council.
+She loves being part of the freshwater team, developing restoration plans, educating community groups and sharing Northland’s aquatic biodiversity with tamariki.

 Based in Northland